 Actually, in last Loksabha elections, Bhartiya Janta Party (BJP) would have won, if they had right and trustworthy candidate.
 But, due to lack of right leader, BJP lost and Congress won again to let the country suffer.

 Meanwhile, in the far-west corner of India, Narendra Modi has risen like diamond among all coal-stones by accomplishing commitments which he made to people of Gujrat.
-When he became Chief Minister of Gujrat for the Fourth consecutive time, he captured attention of whole country, so BJP oldies felt him as the only hope to stay afloat.
+When he became Chief Minister of Gujrat for the Fourth consecutive time, he captured attention of whole country, so BJP oldies felt him as the only hope to stay float.

 Many senior BJPians were not happy, as until then BJP was considered to be Bramhin led and RSS (Rashtriy Swayansewak Sangh) supported party.
 They were not ready to accept Modi like person as Prime Ministerial candidate, but they had no other option, as party was already on the stage of dying and it’s future was so uncertain.
 So, with lots of discussions and ‘sacrifices’ BJP’s core commity proposed his candidature for the most powerful position of world’s biggest democratic country.